Contact Your Members of Congress

 Protect Scientific Research Funding

 Federal scientific research funding at American colleges and universities drives job creation, supports local economies, develops lifesaving treatments, and safeguards the nation.
-Plus, nearly 80 percent of American voters support these bipartisan investments.
+Plus, over 80 percent of American voters support these bipartisan investments.

-- Speak out using resources from our colleagues at The Science Coalition and Science Impacts
+- Speak out using resources from our colleagues at The Science Coalition, The Consortium of Social Science Associations (COSSA), and Science Impacts.

-- Personalize this message to ask your Member of Congress to protect scientific research funding.
+- Personalize this message to ask your Member of Congress to support scientific research funding.

 Dear <Insert Representative/ Senator Last Name>:

-[Here, please add specific language about the impact to your congressional district with the following resources from Science Impacts and Grant Watch.
-You can also find tips for personalizing your outreach from The Science Coalition.]
+[Here, please add specific language about the impact to your congressional district/state with the following resources from Science Impacts and Grant Watch.
+You can also find tips for personalizing your outreach from The Science Coalition and COSSA.]

 Sincerely,